ediying/blitzclock-micro/README.md

 # blitzclock-micro

-This is a Python script that connects to your Bitcoin Lightning Network Daemon (LND) and retrieves data about your Lightning channels and balances.
-It uses that data to update a Blockclock device, which displays the current Bitcoin block height and other relevant information.
+This is a Python script that connects to your Raspiblitz Fullnode (LND) and retrieves data about your Lightning node.
+It uses that data to update a Blockclock micro, which displays the current Bitcoin block height, unconfirmed onchain transactions, lighning transactions and other relevant information.

 ## Getting Started